GoogleCloudPlatform/inspec-gcp-cis-benchmark/README.md

 Test Summary: 166 successful, 7 failures, 7 skipped
 ```

+### Required APIs

+Consider these GCP projects, which may all be the same or different:
+* the project of the Service Account that's used to authenticate the scan
+* the project from which the benchmark is called
+* the project to be scanned

+The following GCP APIs should be enabled in **all** of these projects:
+* cloudkms.googleapis.com
+* cloudresourcemanager.googleapis.com
+* compute.googleapis.com
+* dns.googleapis.com
+* iam.googleapis.com
+* logging.googleapis.com
+* monitoring.googleapis.com
+* sqladmin.googleapis.com
+* storage-api.googleapis.com

 ### Required Permissions
 The following permissions are required to run the CIS benchmark profile: